amoyaux/UCLCampus/README.md

 # UCLCampus
-Multi platforms mobile application UCLCampus developped in the context of a memory.
-If you want to help, you can contact us at arnold.moyaux@student.uclouvain.be or baptiste.lacasse@student.uclouvain.be.
+Multi platform mobile application named "UCLCampus", developped for a master's thesis.
+If you want to contribute, you can contact us at arnold.moyaux@student.uclouvain.be or baptiste.lacasse@student.uclouvain.be.

 Framework : http://ionicframework.com/